FAQs: Applying for Master degree programmes at the Department of Business and Economics

 In general for all master courses requirements are the following:

-- At least 210 ECTS credit points (applicants with 180 ECTS credit points will be required to obtain the additional 30 ECTS credit points by completing a placement in the third semester, i.e. the programme will then last four semesters)
+• At least 210 ECTS credit points (applicants with 180 ECTS credit points will be required to obtain the additional 30 ECTS credit points for example by completing an internship in the third semester, i.e. the programme will then last four semesters)

-Furthermore there are some programme specific requirements (named courses/modules have to be completed during prior studies):
+Furthermore there are some programme specific requirements such as courses or modules that must be completed before application:

 Business Intelligence and Process Management